 A student may qualify for departmental honors in English by fulfilling the following special requirements in addition to the regular requirements for the English major:

 - Complete two consecutive semesters (6 credits), normally in the senior year, of 50:350:495,496 Honors Program in English (or any other appropriate English Department subject code, e.g. 352, 354, 570, 615, 989), under the supervision of a faculty sponsor.

 - At the end of the second semester, make a presentation of his or her work to English Department faculty and students.

-A student who does not pass the examination may convert the semester’s work to a non-honors Independent Study, with the permission of the faculty sponsor, by completing a 10-15 page paper under the sponsor’s supervision.
-Instead of six credits for 495 and 495, the student would receive three credits for 407 or 408.
+A student who does not complete or makes inadequate progress in their preparatory semester according to their faculty sponsor may choose to pursue an alternate assignment to complete the first semester and convert the Honors registration to a single-semester (3 credit) Independent Study.
+Instead of six credits for 495 and 496, the student would receive three credits for 407 or 408.
 The sponsor should ask the Registrar to change the student’s registration to an Independent Study number, being sure to delete 495/496 from the record.

 Semester 1: Preparatory Semester

 Students will work with their faculty advisor to develop a plan for the preparatory semester.
 The work of this semester will depend on the type of project proposed, but it may involve activities such as the creation of an annotated bibliography of relevant research, a review of creative works that are similar in content or form to the student’s proposed project, or the gathering of materials that will be used in a media project.
 While these are some examples of what might happen during this semester, the details of this work will be decided upon by the student and faculty.